A Personal Trainer’s Advice On Getting Healthy This Year

-Similarly, if someone was looking to get a healthier lifestyle in 2020, where do they start?
+Similarly, if someone was looking to get a healthier lifestyle, where do they start?

 We live in a time where getting healthier has never been easier, although this creates somewhat of a double-edged sword.
 Between the Instagram fitness gurus, the mega-gyms, and the presence of bringing the gym to your home, it’s hard to know where to start.
-Here are a few starters for 2020:
+Here are a few starters: